Mandisa Monakali

 Mandisa Monakali (died 3 November 2024) was a South African public speaker, educator, social worker, researcher, lobbyist, advocate, project manager, strategic planner, workshop and community organizer.
 She was the founder and Executive Director of Ilitha Labantu.
+She worked on women's rights for 35 years.

 Monakali's work addressed issues such as violence against women and children, human rights, equality, rural development, Millennium Development Goals, and Sustainable Development Goals.

 Early life and education

-Mandisa Monakali was born in Cape Town, South Africa.
+Mandisa Monakali was born in, Gugulethu, Cape Town, South Africa.
 She began advocating for women's rights at age 16.
 During the apartheid period, she started a program to educate women in her home.
 She was arrested and spent 18 months in jail.
 Upon her release she lived underground for a year until it was safe.

 She attended ID Mkize High School in Cape Town.
 She then attended the University of the Western Cape, where she studied preschool education.
 She graduated from the university with a Bachelor of Arts in 1983.